bkerler/NANDReader_FTDI/README.md

    greater than number of pages in NAND memory, application will reduce the range with warning.
 If the selected last_page is -1 application will silenty reduce range.
 Using exact same page number as first_page and last_page will result in one page being read.

+5. Handling communication in smaller chunks with configurable size.
+On some computers the FTDI chip has tendency to restart upon reception of large burst of data.
+From application perspective this could be observed as random hang or return with code 1167 during FT_Write.
+Suspected root cause is USB communication errors when sending large continuous burst.
+The -c parameter gives ability to configure size of single chunk.
+For example the application to read the page size 2048 bytes, sends 4098 bytes (1+2*2048+1), then reads 2048 bytes (FTDI@60MHz).
+When small chunks are used, application will perform many smaller write and read operations per page.
+For example -c 8, will result in transferring page in 8 byte chunks, which means sending 18 bytes (1+2*8+1), then receiving 8 bytes, and repeating to get entire page.
+Using very small chunks brings a large throughtput penalty, but allows the application to be used on some computers.
+On some computers using chunks size 256 bytes resulted in a 5% increase in overal througput.
+Using chunks larger than the page size does no effect, no more than one page can be transferred in one chunk.